elicia4/linux_notes/tools/find.md

 # The "find" file-searching tool

-Notes takes on this video by LearnLinuxTV: https://youtu.be/skTiK_6DdqU
+Notes taken on this video by LearnLinuxTV: https://youtu.be/skTiK_6DdqU

 [***go back to README***](README.md)